 Farmers’ Markets are an ever-growing trend among social butterflies, local food lovers and travellers alike.
-They aren’t only a great place to buy fresh high-quality (mostly local) produce, but they’ve also become in the last few years the place to be; a meeting point for friends or even business events.
+They aren’t only a great place to buy fresh high-quality (mostly local) produce, but during the last few years they’ve also become the place to be; a meeting point for friends or even business events.
 All thanks to the introduction of the food courts and tasting stands, all hand in hand with the local wine cellar.

 There are many, of all sorts, to choose from.
 From big to teeny tiny, from fresh food and flowers to restaurant style…we have them all.
 So in case you find yourself in Madrid and want to explore these social spaces, here are a few of the best food markets in Madrid.